-HIFU and neuromodulator injection (toxina botulínica) address different aspects of facial aging through entirely different mechanisms — and they combine into one of the most cost-effective and broadly satisfying non-surgical aesthetic protocols available.
+HIFU and Botox injection (toxina botulínica) address different aspects of facial aging through entirely different mechanisms — and they combine into one of the most cost-effective and broadly satisfying non-surgical aesthetic protocols available.
 HIFU produces collagen-driven structural lift through thermal SMAS remodeling.
-Neuromodulator relaxes specific muscles to soften dynamic lines and rebalance facial expression.
+Botox relaxes specific muscles to soften dynamic lines and rebalance facial expression.
 Patients beyond their mid-30s typically benefit from both.
 This guide explains how to combine them, when, and what realistic results look like.

 What each modality does